-Connie’s journey into law has had its fair share of ups and downs – find out more about how she overcame school and university struggles to obtain pupillage.
+Connie’s journey into law has had its fair share of ups and downs – find out more about how she overcame school and university struggles to obtain her barrister pupillage.

 My journey to obtaining pupillage was not an easy one.
 Fortunately, I had the full financial backing of my exceptionally supportive parents but my difficulties were deep-rooted.
 I truly believe that if more people had spoken about their mental health experiences previously, I would not have felt so alone during mine.

 I grew up wanting to follow in my dad’s footsteps and pursue a medical career.
 It was only after I had chosen my A-level subjects – chemistry, biology and maths – that I undertook a week’s work experience at a local hospital and felt squeamish at even the sight of an operating theatre or bodily fluids.